Open source marketplace –

 Online marketplaces offer tremendous opportunities for entrepreneurs.

-With numbers like this, it's not surprising that many markets are being revolutionized by platforms inspired by the Airbnb business model.
+With numbers like this, it's not surprising that many markets are being revolutionized by websites like Airbnb and its business model.
 Still, many investors believe we're only at the beginning of the marketplace revolution.

 Platform technology used to present a big barrier for entering the marketplace space.
 Even for teams with several skilled developers, the workload of building and maintaining a site like Airbnb is colossal.
 For non-technical founders, the barrier was even higher, as developers tend to be expensive folks to outsource.

-Luckily, many alternatives to developing an online marketplace from scratch have emerged.
+Luckily, no-code marketplace tools and other marketplace development alternatives have emerged.
 Open-source marketplace software offers one approach.

 This guide will help you estimate the cost (in terms of both time and money) of building a marketplace on top of open-source code.
 A lot of it will also apply to software and marketplace scripts that are offered as downloads for a one-off fee.